CodeYourFuture/CYF-Workshops/git-day-1/README.md

 ### Do this section in pairs
 ### ⏲️ ( 10 mins )

-You can use the guidelines from the prep section of this week to help you create a fork.
+Use the guidelines from the prep section of this week to create a fork.

-1. On one person's computer, create a fork of the following repo: https://github.com/CodeYourFuture/cyf-demo-repo
+1. On one person's computer, fork this repo: https://github.com/CodeYourFuture/cyf-demo-repo
 2. 📝 Double-check the URL of your forked repo.
 How can you tell the fork was successfully created?